Our Writers

 Rob Stroh

 Rob Studied at the Purcell School and Royal College of Music.
 Having spent several years working as a freelance french horn player with UK orchestras and in the West End, he now works as a composer, arranger and orchestrator, and produces his own instrumental cds.
 His music has been performed by many of Europe's leading orchestras and has featured in numerous films and productions.
-He lives in Harrow with his wife and two-year-old daughter - who is a big fan of Out of the Ark songs!
+He lives in Hertfordshire with his wife and daughter - who is a big fan of Out of the Ark songs!

 Jeff Hammer